Home > Facade > Shanghai 632 Meter Tower Façade Design: The Complexities and Decision-Making Process Involved in Developing the Final Design

 2.4.2 Final Glass Selection

 Curtain Wall A: 26 mm laminated glass assembly: 12mm Low Iron +1.52mm SGP +Low E+ 12 mm Low iron.
-Upper 25 % of the panel will have dissolving frit pattern from 75% down to 15%
+The upper 25 % of the panel will have a dissolving frit pattern from 75% down to 15%

 Curtain Wall B: 30 mm insulated glass assembly 10mm Low Iron with Low E + 12mm air space + 8mm Low Iron.
-Middle portion of the panel between “chair rail” to the finish floor will have dissolving frit pattern from 15% down to 75% and 15% again.
+The middle portion of the panel between the “chair rail” to the finish floor will have a dissolving frit pattern from 15% down to 75% and 15% again.

 3. CURTAIN WALL DESIGN OPTIONS